About WorldFirst

 Partner with a sourcing agent: You can also hire a sourcing agent to manage the entire product sourcing process on your behalf.
 They can find suppliers, check product quality, negotiate prices, and manage shipping.

 You can choose to pay Chinese suppliers directly through your bank account.
-While it may seem like a straightforward and secure process, there are some downsides to direct bank transfers.

 Banks also add their margin to the live currency rates.
 This means you might end up paying high fees even for small transactions.